wdv4758h/pypy-extradoc/talk/pyconza2016/revdb/talk.rst

 Completeness
 ============

+What works:

-* Run any Python code that PyPy can also run: OK
+* Run any Python code that PyPy can also run

-* Multithread apps: OK
+* Multithreaded apps

-* CPython C extension modules: OK
+* CPython C extension modules

+  * Might get "Attempted to do I/O or access raw memory" in the debugger

 Completeness
 ============

+What doesn't works (so far?):

-* Long-running programs: NO
+* Long-running programs

-* Stackless/greenlet/gevent: NO
+* Stackless/greenlet/gevent

-* Track multiple processes: NO
+* Track multiple processes

-* Windows: NO
+* Windows (for $?)

-* Python 3: NO (soon?)
+* Python 3 (soon?)

 Comparison